MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     With a single-tenant deployment, you can omit the `-Tenant` parameter and value.

-    At this stage, the tenant state is **OperationalDataUpgradePending**.

 3. Synchronize the tenant with the **System Application** extension (Microsoft_System Application):

     Use the [Sync-NAVApp](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/sync-navapp) cmdlet: